 They were also forced to drink a drugs cocktail making them more aggressive, unhinged and less in control of their powers.

 Despite all this, Roberto and Amara apparently managed not to kill anyone, and recovered from their brutal experiences.
 Since the drugs cocktail dulled physical pain, it is possible that the drugs’ effects helped them withstand their time with the Gladiators by making it hazy and difficult to remember.

-*Then* Sunspot and most of the Mutants was possessed by Karma (still under the Shadow King’s control) and used as a servant, weapon and executioner.
+*Then* Sunspot and most of the Mutants were possessed by Karma (still under the Shadow King’s control) and used as servants, weapons and executioners.
 The possessed mutants were eventually freed when the Shadow King was defeated.

 When not in uniform, Roberto occasionally wears a shirt with an unbuttoned top revealing a manly necklace.
 He goes for the early 1980s warm weather muito macho look.

 During his time with the Gladiators Sunspot gained at least one major scar.
 It was a spiked mace impact streak along the right half of his abdomen.

 Roberto is increasingly experimenting with being a charming, chivalrous ladies’ man.
 This was clearly present, but this is stepping up.
 Perhaps this is because he finishes working his way through his grief over Juliana’s death.

 On one hand it feels forced since he’s 14 or 15, but on the other he does have the education and natural charm to pull it off… on teenagers.